Master of Arts in Formational Leadership Degree (MAFL)

 Online & Face-to-Face Classes | Affordable | World-Class Faculty

-This course is an examination of the role of storytelling in leadership and effective communication.
+Learners will examine the role of storytelling in leadership and effective communication.
 The course prepares students to exegete culture and build stories to capture imaginations and garner influence.
 Issues related to relational intelligence will also be addressed.
 3 credits.

 CFR 501 – Eugene Experience